trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_spaceshuttle.md

 (Tested with TAP 0.7.3; needs updating for TAP 0.8.0)

 This page describes the steps for deploying the spark-tk version of the space-shuttle-demo application to TAP.
 Most of the major steps have sub-steps.
-The link to the GitHub repository for this example is [located here](https://github.com/trustedanalytics/space-shuttle-demo).
+The link to the GitHub repository for this example is [https://github.com/trustedanalytics/space-shuttle-demo](https://github.com/trustedanalytics/space-shuttle-demo).

 | Steps | Summary |
 |:-----:| ------- |